Rurouni/MassiveOnlineUniversalServerEngine/README.md

   		+ could manage exposed contracts using `SetHandler<TNetContract>(TNetContract handler)` method
 		+ manages client state and acts as mediator to other actors calls depending on that state
 + All communications are asynchronous RPC (relies on async/await feature of 4.5 Framework) of type
-		+ `void` for one way methods(hardcore ),
-		+ `Task`  if  you just want to wait for completion
 	+ `Task<ReplyType>` if we want to get something back
+	+ `Task`  if  you just want to wait for completion on other side
+	+ `void` for one way non-async methods only(use with care as received message is recycled immediately upon control returns to proxy),
 + each Actor and C2SPeer has own logical fiber, with blocking chunks fired in thread pool
 + each net contract method could be attributed with such lock levels:
 	+ None : processing happens on thread where net receive came
 	+ Read : processing in thread pool simultaniously with other Read operations
 	+ Write : no other operations would be processed until this one finishes (including all async cont)

 ##Planned